kr55/azure-elastic-jobs-manager-docs/docs/installation.md

 **Visual Studio 2017/2019**

-1. Opem Visual Studio 2017 or 2019.
+1. Open Visual Studio 2017 or 2019.
 2. Click `Tools` menu item and click `Extension and Updates`.
 3. Under `Online` section, search for `Azure Elastic Jobs Manager` and click `Download`.
 <img src="../../media/vs-extension-and-updates.png"  style="width:100%; height:100%">
-3. Once the download is done, restart Visual Studio and complete the installtion.
+3. Once the download is done, restart Visual Studio and complete the installation.
 4. Click on the Tools menu item.
 You will see the `Azure Elastic Jobs Manager` option.
 Click it to launch.

 **Visual Studio 2022**